dash-docs-community/relay-dash/README.md

 The script will:

 - Fetch the newest released Relay documentation from http://facebook.github.io/relay/.
 - Parse the doc site into a new SQLite database for Dash.
-The list of files are hardcoded.
-Please check `src/index.js` for more detail.
+- Create a json file based on the documentation sections and sub-sections.
 - Bundle up the result in a Relay.docset.
+- GZip for Dash contribution

-Test the output by clicking on Relay.docset (importing it into Dash).
-Then, like it said on [Dash User Contributions](https://github.com/Kapeli/Dash-User-Contributions#contribute-a-new-docset):
+Test the output by loading the Relay.docset (importing it into Dash).

-    tar --exclude='.DS_Store' -cvzf Relay.tgz Relay.docset